SynthIPD: training-free synthetic individual patient data generation: Simulation studies and evaluations

-Some metrics are proposed to evaluate the DIGITIZE and cov-Gen methods, followed by simulation verifications.
-Suppose both $d_n$ and $\tilde{d}_n$ are available at hand, the following two metrics are useful. \begin{definition}[NAUC] The NAUC in subgroup $X=x,A=a$ given $d_n$ is defined as
+Some metrics are proposed to evaluate the DIGITIZE and Cov-Generation methods, followed by simulation verifications.
+Suppose both $d_n$ and $\tilde{d}_n$ are available at hand, the following two metrics are useful. \begin{definition}[Normalized area under curves] The NAUC in subgroup $X=x,A=a$ given $d_n$ is defined as

 where $\tau>0$ is a fixed time point, usually taken to be the largest event/censoring time. \end{definition}